Mental Health Facilities Big Spring, TX

 West Texas Centers Mitchell County - 35.5 miles from Big Spring, TX

 West Texas Centers Mitchell County is one of mental health facilities in Colorado City, Texas, located at 505 Chestnut Street, 79512 zip code.
-West Texas Centers Mitchell County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Mitchell County provides cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-West Texas Centers Mitchell County also supports seniors or older adults, people requiring dual diagnosis treatment and veterans.
-Additional services provided at West Texas Centers Mitchell County include supported employment, vocational rehabilitation services and assertive community treatment.
+West Texas Centers Mitchell County provides outpatient treatment and telemedicine/telehealth.
+West Texas Centers Mitchell County provides behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
+West Texas Centers Mitchell County also supports seniors or older adults, veterans and transitional age young adults.
+Additional services provided at West Texas Centers Mitchell County include supported housing, illness management and recovery and court-ordered outpatient treatment.

 Learn More